AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/05_SPARK.rst

           (for all I in V'First ..
 V'Last => V (V'First) <= V (I));

-The post condition could read "either the array size is 1 or less, or the element at position :ada:`V'First` is lower or equal to the next.
-For sake of simplicity, we're not proving that all of the elements in the initial array are still in the final array.
+The post condition could read "either the array size is 1 or less, or the element at position :ada:`V'First` is lower or equal to the next."
+For sake of simplicity, we're not proving that all the elements in the initial array are still in the final array.

 The code that implements such procedure is quite trivial: